 Note: “HDR” on this page refers to new technologies (hardware and software) which create truly higher dynamic range display.
 The name for this new technology is confusing because we’ve used the term “HDR” for years, and now we’re using that same name for something completely different.

 Our cameras can capture 14+ stops of dynamic range, but our monitors have historically only been able to display 6-8 stops of dynamic range.
 This causes a significant loss of quality and greater complexity in editing images to accommodate this limitation.
-Newer display technology with HDR (“High Dynamic Range“) now offers up to 12 or more stops of dynamic range.
-This means we can finally display images which show the fully quality of our RAW captures.
+Newer display technology with HDR (“High Dynamic Range“) now offer 12-14 stops of dynamic range.
+This means we can finally display images which show the fully quality of our RAW captures without compromise.

 This is the most significant improvement in image quality in decades.
 And there’s a good chance you already own such a display and don’t even know it.
-On this page, you’ll learn how you can start to explore this incredible world of HDR.
+Most modern smart phones have great HDR displays (see my sample HDR posts on Instagram in the iOS or Android app) On this page, you’ll learn how you can start to explore this incredible world of HDR.

 The photograph on the left below is a standard image and on the right is an HDR version of it.
 The image on the right will look substantially better when viewed as HDR.
 If the right image is missing or not clearly better, see the tests and troubleshooting sections below to see what you’re missing.